Cars brands and logos that start with P

 Pagani Automobili Logo

 In 1992, Horacio Pagani founded his automobile manufacturing company, Pagani Automobili S.p.A., in San Cesario sul Panaro, near Modena, Italy.
-The company’s founder began developing his prototype of the Fangio F1 hypercar, which became the Zonda C12.
+The company’s founder began developing his Fangio F1 hypercar prototype, which later evolved into the Zonda C12.
 Released in 2007, the Pagani Zonda F Club Sport set a track record.
-In 2009, based on the Zonda Cinque, five cars of the Cinque Roadster model will be created with lighter and more reinforced bodies.
+In 2009, based on the Zonda Cinque, five Cinque Roadster models will be built with lighter, more reinforced bodies.
 The next modification is the Zonda Tricolore, a single example of which will be built for the 50th anniversary of the racing sports team.

 Panhard